benjamincrozat/legacy-blog/posts/19-laravel-best-practices.md

 Are you running Redis in production as well?
 Same thing, don't use the array cache driver.

+It's more important to have a reliable tests suite than a quick one.

 ### Use database transactions

 In one of my projects, I need to create a database filled with real data provided by CSV files on GitHub.